francium/website/content/blog/2022-06-23-exception-debugging.md

 technique would also not be useful if you're applying it within some context that is within an exception handler because we'd want to make sure the exception is fatal.

+## Postscript
+I realized what no one has even called it exception-debugging.
+This technique has a name: assertions.
+I only realize this now after having written all of the above.

+However, using it in the context of figuring out whether your code reaches a certain point or not may be a less commonly used technique on its own.